ghi-electronics/Documentation/endpoint/getting-started.md

  ---
 ## Development Machine Setup

- Now, that the device is ready, the development machine can be prepared for remote debug and deploy to the Endpoint device (using USB).
+ Now, that the device is running the Endpoint OS, the development machine can be prepared for remote debug and deploy to the Endpoint device (using USB).
 This can be done using either Visual Studio or VS Code.

  ### Endpoint for Visual Studio
  With Endpoint you can deploy and debug using Visual Studio.
 Even the free community version.